iamthiru/Node-js-JWT/README.md

 #### Steps:
 1. Face Aqcuisation:
     a.
-Dataset - JAFFEE
+Dataset - JAFFEE;
     b.
-Dataset image pre-processing and gray-scaling
+Dataset image pre-processing and gray-scaling;
     c.
-Dataset segregation according to the labeled emotions
+Dataset segregation according to the labeled emotions;